mvaganov/CmdLineAsteroids/notes.md

 	the index of the object to decommission is put into a set (which won't contain duplicate indexes) then during a later time, outside of the objectpool iteration, those objects to decommission are decommissioned in reverse index order the last objects get pushed to the end before the first objects

+This class manages creation of objects in an automated way.
+The common name for this is a Factory Pattern.
+This particular Factory Pattern implementation uses Lambda expressions instead of requiring inheritance for each new kind of object.

 `scene`
 src/MrV/Program.cs